 Quick & easy fried rice with a fusion of middle eastern flavours made with egg fried rice and cumin ground beef.
 Great on it’s own or with a side of hummus!

-Traditionally this turkish breakfast consisted of fried eggs, and fried Sujuk (aka Sucuk) (or in some cases Doner!) served with bread and a few slices of tomatoes.
+This cumin beef fried rice was inspired from a Turkish breakfast that I used to love snacking on for lunch.
+My memories of turkish breakfast consisted of a few fried eggs, some fried Sujuk (aka Sucuk) which is a very garlicky cured sausage (or in some cases Doner!) served with bread and a few slices of tomatoes.

 All ingredients can be found at the local grocery stores.

 This can be made with ground lamb as well!

 **Note** I didn’t include sumac in the photography, but if you can find it, I would definitely add 1 teaspoon of it into the fried rice.